 This has three implications for your existing general liability insurance policy:

 For these reasons, it’s important to check with your insurance broker before signing a hold harmless agreement, to see how it impacts your insurance coverage.

 Information about hold harmless agreements abounds online, including templates for building your own agreement.
 However, it’s best to get help from an attorney to avoid any unexpected risks.

-If you’re the customer or property renter or lessee, read the agreement carefully and get your attorney’s advice before signing it.
-Why?
-Because signing an agreement might shift the other party’s legal liability onto you.
+If you’re the customer, the property renter, or lessee, read the agreement carefully and get your attorney’s advice before signing it.
+Signing an agreement might shift the other party’s legal liability onto you.